oluwaseyiolukoya/propertyhub_v1/DEPLOYMENT_STATUS.md

 # Deployment Status

-This document summarizes the current state of the AWS deployment for the PropertyHub application.
+This document summarizes the current state of the AWS deployment for the Contrezz application.

 ---